Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 Especially in a highly competitive niche.

-To combat this you should contain a mixture of keywords and their orders throughout your content to ensure you maximise the reach of your page.
+To combat this you should contain a mixture of keywords with a good keyword density throughout your content to ensure you maximise the reach of your optimized page.

 14: Use Of Outbound Links

-Outbound links can help a search engine determine the overall value of your content.
+Outbound links can help search engines determine the overall value of your content.

-Citations, quotes and links back to research articles about the topic you’re discussing help add authority to your page and show you’re trying to add value.
+Citations, quotes and links back to research articles & case studies about the topic you’re discussing help add authority to your page and show you’re trying to add value.

 15: Internal Linking